asyncapi/spec/ROADMAP.md

 :arrow_right: [[v2.0.0] Improving connectivity](https://github.com/asyncapi/asyncapi/milestone/1)

 This milestone tackles the issues related to connecting to a server.
-This is very important for SDKs and code generators.
+These issues are very important to resolve for SDKs and code generators to work properly.

 :arrow_right: [[v2.0.0] Improve user experience](https://github.com/asyncapi/asyncapi/milestone/4)

-This milestone is about improving developer/user experience in, both, the specification and the tooling.
+This milestone is about improving developer/user experience for the specification and the tooling.

 ### Next milestones